Lakota people: Early history

-In 1660, French explorers estimated the total population of the Sioux (Lakota, Santee, Yankton, and Yanktonai) at 28,000.
-In 1805, the Lakota population was estimated at 8,500.
-In 1881, it reached 16,110.
-They were one of the few Native American tribes to increase in population in the 19th century, a time of widespread disease and warfare.
-In 2010, the Lakota population was more than 170,000, of whom about 2,000 still spoke the Lakota language (Lakȟótiyapi).
+In 1660, French explorers estimated the total Sioux population (Lakota, Santee, Yankton, and Yanktonai) at 28,000.
+In 1805, the Lakota population was estimated at 8,500; in 1881 it reached 16,110.
+They were one of the few Native nations to increase in population during the 19th century.
+In 2010, the Lakota population exceeded 170,000, of whom about 2,000 still spoke Lakȟótiyapi.

-After 1720, the Lakota branch of the Seven Council Fires split into two major sects, the Saône, who moved to the Lake Traverse area on the South Dakota–North Dakota–Minnesota border, and the Oglála-Sičháŋǧu, who occupied the James River valley.
-By about 1750 the Saône had moved to the east bank of the Missouri River, followed 10 years later by the Oglála and Brulé (Sičháŋǧu).
-The large and powerful Arikara, Mandan, and Hidatsa villages had long prevented the Lakota from crossing the Missouri River.
+After 1720, the Lakota branch of the Seven Council Fires split into two major groups: the Saône, who moved to the Lake Traverse area, and the Oglála-Sičháŋǧu, who occupied the James River valley.
+By about 1750 the Saône had moved to the east bank of the Missouri River, followed ten years later by the Oglála and Brulé.
+The large Arikara, Mandan, and Hidatsa villages had long prevented the Lakota from crossing the Missouri River.